 Established in 1946, The University of Alabama's Gadsden Education and Research Center is an off-campus program serving residents of northeast Alabama.
 The center offers graduate coursework for credit, noncredit programs for professional development and test services, as well as serving as a liaison to the University's main campus.

-Currently the center offers more than 25 complete graduate degree or certification programs in education, including master's degree, educational specialists degrees and class A and class AA certification programs.
-Graduate-level courses in library studies are also available in Gadsden.
-For more information, please call (256) 456-2886 or 1-888-223-4131, or visit gadsden.ua.edu.
+Currently the center offers six complete graduate degrees in education, including a master's degree leading to Class A certification, an educational specialists degree leading to Class AA certification and doctoral programs.
+Graduate-level courses in library studies are also available through a degree program offered by the College of Communication and Information Sciences.
+For more information, please call (256) 546-2886 or 1-888-223-4131, or visit gadsden.ua.edu.

 The Evening Program offers classes at times convenient for working adults.
 Students unable to continue their education in the traditional format (day classes) may complete degrees in business, geography and criminal justice through this program.
-Many other courses from the College of Arts and Sciences, the Culverhouse College of Commerce and Business Administration, the College of Communication and Information Sciences, the College of Human Environmental Sciences and the School of Social Work are offered after 5 p.m.
+Many other courses from the College of Arts and Sciences, the Culverhouse College of Business, the College of Communication and Information Sciences, the College of Human Environmental Sciences and the School of Social Work are offered after 5 p.m.
 Monday through Thursday.

 Bama By Distance Student Services